-Software Upgrade for:png-connect (png-connect) There is a required software upgrade available for Pulse Secure Click Upgrade to install the upgrade now or click Cancel to upgrade at a later time.
-If you click Cancel, you will be prompted to upgrade the next time you connect.
-During the upgrade, active network connections may be interrupted.
-Please save any work that will be affected by a network interruption before beginning the upgrade.
+Software Upgrade for:png-connect (png-connect) There is a red Pulse Secure now or click ( you click Can the next time quired software upgrade available for Click Upgrade to install the upgrade Cancel to upgrade at a later time.
+If cel, you will be prompted to upgrade you connect.
+During the up grade, active network connections be affected by upted.
+Please save any work that will y a network interruption before beginning the e upgrade.
 Upgrade Cancel